Insta360 One X ups its game with super high-res 360 video

-The new Insta360 One X is a brilliant 360-degree camera, which shouldn't surprise anyone who tried last year's Insta360 One.
+The new Insta360 One X is a brilliant 360-degree camera, which shouldn't surprise anyone who tried last year's Insta360 One (£245 at Amazon.co.uk).

 I've been using the One X for two weeks or so now.
 Apart from some beta hiccups, which the company promises will be fixed by launch, the One X delivers image quality in spades.
 It shoots amazing video in incredibly high 5,760x2,880-pixel resolution.